GeorgeStrakhov/hungryfools.dev/docs/PRD.md

   - Create/Edit Profile (server actions or API routes).
   - Public Profile page (SEO‑friendly).
 - Directory: Basic list of profiles with pagination/sort.
+- Showcase: simple way to list things shipped (mini cards with title/link/one‑liner).
+This is core to the product.
 - Analytics: instrument sign‑in, profile create/update, profile view.
-Acceptance: Signed‑in dev can create/edit profile; profile appears in directory and is viewable publicly; analytics events recorded.
+Acceptance: Signed‑in dev can create/edit profile; profile appears in directory and is viewable publicly; can add at least one showcase item; analytics events recorded.

 #### Stage 2 — Search & Filters for Profiles
 - Search (v1): keyword search over name/headline/skills with simple ranking.